wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="can-the-same-course-satisfy-requirements-across-majors-between-seas-and-other-schools">Can the same course satisfy requirements across majors between SEAS and other schools?</h2>
- Each school is allowed to have its own rules concerning how courses count toward its programs of study.
+<a id=65></a> Each school is allowed to have its own rules concerning how courses count toward its programs of study.
 For example, ArtSci prohibits double counting of almost all courses, so that if a student takes discrete math within the math department (Math 310), then it can count toward a math program or toward computer science, but not both from the ArtSci perspective.
  However, it is up to each school to reason about whether a given course is necessary for students in its programs of study.
 Thus, if a student has taken Math 310 there is no reason our department would require that student to take another course (say, CSE240) in discrete math.
 We indicate this by waiving the discrete math requirement for that student's computer science program, by saying it has been satisfied by studies outside our department.
 This avoids double counting Math 310, which allows the student to use that course in a math program (or once in any program of study in ArtSci that requires or counts Math 310 as an elective).
  Similarly, if a student takes an upper level math course, say Number Theory and Cryptography, we would say that the student then has 3 fewer units to satisfy for elective credit by virtue of studies outside of our department.
 This allows the Number Theory and Cryptography course to count within ArtSci without any problems.